matryer/xbar/Docs/DistributingBitBar.md

 ## Bundling plugins

 We recommend using our [bundler script](https://github.com/matryer/bitbar/blob/master/Scripts/bitbar-bundler) for convenience.
-It takes a version of the BitBar app and the plugins to bundle, copies the plugins into the app bundle and ensures they are executable.
+It takes a version of the BitBar app and the plugins to bundle, removes the code signature from the app, copies the plugins into the app bundle and ensures they are executable.
+If needed, please re-sign the app with your own certificate via the [Apple Developer Program](https://developer.apple.com/programs/).

 Usage: